I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sercx/nc-sercx-evt-sercx2-custom-transmit-transaction-start.md

 <p>None.</p>

 ## -remarks
 <p>Your serial controller driver must implement this function if it creates a custom-transmit-transaction object.
-If implemented, the driver registers the function in the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265259">SerCx2CustomTransmitTransactionCreate</a> call that creates this object.</p>
+If implemented, the driver registers the function in the <a href="..\sercx\nf-sercx-sercx2customtransmittransactioncreate.md">SerCx2CustomTransmitTransactionCreate</a> call that creates this object.</p>

 <p>After SerCx2 calls the <i>EvtSerCx2CustomTransmitTransactionStart</i> function, the serial controller driver initiates the transaction by programming the custom data-transfer mechanism to move data from the buffer in the write request to the transmit FIFO in the serial controller hardware.
-Unless the request can be completed immediately, before the <i>EvtSerCx2CustomTransmitTransactionStart</i> function returns, the driver must call a method such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff549984">WdfRequestMarkCancelableEx</a> to mark the request as cancelable.</p>
+Unless the request can be completed immediately, before the <i>EvtSerCx2CustomTransmitTransactionStart</i> function returns, the driver must call a method such as <a href="..\wdfrequest\nf-wdfrequest-wdfrequestmarkcancelableex.md">WdfRequestMarkCancelableEx</a> to mark the request as cancelable.</p>

 <p>After the transaction finishes and the driver completes the pending write request, SerCx2 calls the <a href="..\sercx\nc-sercx-evt-sercx2-custom-transmit-transaction-cleanup.md">EvtSerCx2CustomTransmitTransactionCleanup</a> event callback function, if the driver implements this function.</p>

 <p>If the serial controller driver implements an <a href="..\sercx\nc-sercx-evt-sercx2-custom-transmit-transaction-initialize.md">EvtSerCx2CustomTransmitTransactionInitialize</a> event callback function, SerCx2 calls this function before calling the <i>EvtSerCx2CustomTransmitTransactionStart</i> function.
 Just before the <i>EvtSerCx2CustomTransmitTransactionStart</i> call, and after the <i>EvtSerCx2CustomTransmitTransactionInitialize</i> call returns, SerCx2 starts the timer that detects whether the write request times out.
-For more information, see the discussion of total time-outs in <a href="https://msdn.microsoft.com/library/windows/hardware/hh439614">SERIAL_TIMEOUTS</a>.</p>
+For more information, see the discussion of total time-outs in <a href="..\ntddser\ns-ntddser--serial-timeouts.md">SERIAL_TIMEOUTS</a>.</p>

 <p>The serial controller driver should complete the pending write request only after the last byte in the transmit FIFO has been transmitted to the serially connected peripheral device.
 There can be no guarantee that data written to the transmit FIFO will be transmitted without a significant delay, and a serial controller driver that assumes that such a guarantee exists can cause reliability problems for peripheral drivers.</p>

-<p>If the custom data-transfer mechanism is a bus-master DMA device, the <i>EvtSerCx2CustomTransmitTransactionStart</i> function can call a method such as <a href="https://msdn.microsoft.com/library/windows/hardware/hh451182">WdfDmaTransactionInitializeUsingOffset</a> to initiate a DMA transaction that uses the write buffer described by the <i>Mdl</i>, <i>Offset</i>, and <i>Length</i> parameters.</p>

-<p>For more information about the <i>Mdl</i>, <i>Offset</i>, and <i>Length</i> parameters, see Remarks in <a href="..\sercx\nc-sercx-evt-sercx2-custom-transmit-transaction-initialize.md">EvtSerCx2CustomTransmitTransactionInitialize</a>.</p>

-<p>If the request object identified by the <i>Request</i> parameter contains storage for a private context, this storage might be uninitialized the first time the serial controller driver accesses the context.
-On first access, the driver typically should fill the context with zeros, and then, if needed, explicitly set any fields in the context that require nonzero initial values.</p>

-<p>For more information, see <a href="NULL">SerCx2 Custom-Transmit Transactions</a>.</p>

-<p>To define an <i>EvtSerCx2CustomTransmitTransactionStart</i> callback function, you must first provide a function declaration that identifies the type of callback function you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define an <i>EvtSerCx2CustomTransmitTransactionStart</i> callback function that is named <code>MyCustomTransmitTransactionStart</code>, use the <b>EVT_SERCX2_CUSTOM_TRANSMIT_TRANSACTION_START</b> function type, as shown in this code example:</p>

-<p>Then, implement your callback function as follows:</p>

-<p>The <b>EVT_SERCX2_CUSTOM_TRANSMIT_TRANSACTION_START</b> function type is defined in the Sercx.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the <b>EVT_SERCX2_CUSTOM_TRANSMIT_TRANSACTION_START</b> function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="NULL">Declaring Functions by Using Function Role Types for KMDF Drivers</a>.
-For more information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?LinkId=286697">Annotating Function Behavior</a>.</p>

-<p>Your serial controller driver must implement this function if it creates a custom-transmit-transaction object.
-If implemented, the driver registers the function in the <a href="https://msdn.microsoft.com/library/windows/hardware/dn265259">SerCx2CustomTransmitTransactionCreate</a> call that creates this object.</p>

-<p>After SerCx2 calls the <i>EvtSerCx2CustomTransmitTransactionStart</i> function, the serial controller driver initiates the transaction by programming the custom data-transfer mechanism to move data from the buffer in the write request to the transmit FIFO in the serial controller hardware.
-Unless the request can be completed immediately, before the <i>EvtSerCx2CustomTransmitTransactionStart</i> function returns, the driver must call a method such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff549984">WdfRequestMarkCancelableEx</a> to mark the request as cancelable.</p>

-<p>After the transaction finishes and the driver completes the pending write request, SerCx2 calls the <a href="..\sercx\nc-sercx-evt-sercx2-custom-transmit-transaction-cleanup.md">EvtSerCx2CustomTransmitTransactionCleanup</a> event callback function, if the driver implements this function.</p>

-<p>If the serial controller driver implements an <a href="..\sercx\nc-sercx-evt-sercx2-custom-transmit-transaction-initialize.md">EvtSerCx2CustomTransmitTransactionInitialize</a> event callback function, SerCx2 calls this function before calling the <i>EvtSerCx2CustomTransmitTransactionStart</i> function.
-Just before the <i>EvtSerCx2CustomTransmitTransactionStart</i> call, and after the <i>EvtSerCx2CustomTransmitTransactionInitialize</i> call returns, SerCx2 starts the timer that detects whether the write request times out.
-For more information, see the discussion of total time-outs in <a href="https://msdn.microsoft.com/library/windows/hardware/hh439614">SERIAL_TIMEOUTS</a>.</p>

-<p>The serial controller driver should complete the pending write request only after the last byte in the transmit FIFO has been transmitted to the serially connected peripheral device.
-There can be no guarantee that data written to the transmit FIFO will be transmitted without a significant delay, and a serial controller driver that assumes that such a guarantee exists can cause reliability problems for peripheral drivers.</p>

-<p>If the custom data-transfer mechanism is a bus-master DMA device, the <i>EvtSerCx2CustomTransmitTransactionStart</i> function can call a method such as <a href="https://msdn.microsoft.com/library/windows/hardware/hh451182">WdfDmaTransactionInitializeUsingOffset</a> to initiate a DMA transaction that uses the write buffer described by the <i>Mdl</i>, <i>Offset</i>, and <i>Length</i> parameters.</p>
+<p>If the custom data-transfer mechanism is a bus-master DMA device, the <i>EvtSerCx2CustomTransmitTransactionStart</i> function can call a method such as <a href="..\wdfdmatransaction\nf-wdfdmatransaction-wdfdmatransactioninitializeusingoffset.md">WdfDmaTransactionInitializeUsingOffset</a> to initiate a DMA transaction that uses the write buffer described by the <i>Mdl</i>, <i>Offset</i>, and <i>Length</i> parameters.</p>

 <p>For more information about the <i>Mdl</i>, <i>Offset</i>, and <i>Length</i> parameters, see Remarks in <a href="..\sercx\nc-sercx-evt-sercx2-custom-transmit-transaction-initialize.md">EvtSerCx2CustomTransmitTransactionInitialize</a>.</p>